sakshiarora04/Employee-Tracker/README.md

 The following images show the web application's appearance and functionality:

-* Overview working of all options
+* Overview- working of all options

     ![Homepage.](./assets/images/overview.gif)